sohel-sec/zomato_recommendation/README.md

 # Zomato Restaurant Recommendation System

 This project develops a restaurant recommendation system using the Zomato Bengaluru dataset.
-The goal is to provide personalized restaurant suggestions to users based on various factors, including restaurant attributes, user preferences, and potentially collaborative filtering techniques.
+The goal is to provide personalized restaurant suggestions to users based on various factors, including restaurant attributes, user preferences, and potentially a combination of content-based and collaborative filtering techniques.

 ## Project Overview